Cambridge, Massachusetts: Media

+Television

+As part of the Metro Boston area, the city's primary network-affiliated television stations are WBTS-CD (NBC), WBZ-TV (CBS), WCVB-TV (ABC), and WFXT (Fox).
+Boston's CW affiliate, WLVI, is licensed to Cambridge.
+There are several additional local stations that are accessible over the air without the need of cable, etc. access.
+The city also is served by WGBH-TV and WGBX-TV, which are PBS member stations, with WGBH being the flagship station of the statewide WGBH Educational Foundation network.
+Several TV services provide different portions of Cambridge with cable, DSL, fiber and satellite TV broadcasts and Internet including AT&T U-verse/DIRECTV, Comcast/Xfinity, and DISH Network.

 Newspapers

-Cambridge is served by the Cambridge Chronicle, the oldest surviving weekly paper in the United States.
-It was founded in May 1846.
-Another popular online newspaper is Cambridge Day.
+Cambridge is served by a single online newspaper, Cambridge Day.
+The last physical newspaper in the city, Cambridge Chronicle, ceased publication in 2022 and today only cross-posts regional stories from other Gannett properties.

 Radio

-Cambridge is home to the following commercially licensed and student-run radio stations:
+Cambridge is home to the following radio stations, including both commercially licensed and student-run stations:

 Television and broadband

 Cambridge Community Television (CCTV) has served the city since its inception in 1988.
-CCTV operates Cambridge's public access television facility and three television channels, 8, 9, and 96, on the Cambridge cable system (Comcast).
+CCTV operates Cambridge's public access television facility and three television channels, 8, 9, and 96, on the XFinity cable system (Comcast).
 The city has invited tenders from other cable providers, but Comcast remains its only fixed television and broadband utility, though services from American satellite TV providers are available.
 In October 2014, Cambridge City Manager Richard Rossi appointed a citizen Broadband Task Force to "examine options to increase competition, reduce pricing, and improve speed, reliability and customer service for both residents and businesses."